 Below, you can find the corresponding bill payment with the date also equal to the approval date since it is when the ACH payment is initiated.

-With QBO, you have access to our Bill Pay feature.
+With QuickBooks Online, you have access to our Bill Pay feature.
 Please reference this article for more information.

-With QBO, you can sync over statement payments.
+With QuickBooks Online, you can sync over statement payments.
 This will appear in the Payments tab of the Accounting tab and only appears after it has cleared.

 You will be getting a record of this transaction from two places - from your Checking Account's bank feed, which will have the credit side of the transaction, and from Ramp, which will have the debit side of the transaction.